rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 }]
 ```

 2. Now let's check out `todolist-fe` app by reloading the browser.
-We should now see our dummy front end data is replaced by the backend seed data
+We should now see our dummy front end data is replaced by the backend seed data.
+Adding new todos will add them in the backend, these will persist when the page is refreshed.
 ![fullstack-app](../images/exercise2/fullstack-app.png)